Azure-Samples/azure-spring-apps-samples/java-8-sample/README.md

     az spring-cloud create -n <service name> -g <resource group name>
     ```

+1. Create a public repo that only has the provided `application.yml` file

-1. Configure Azure Spring Cloud to pull config from a GIT repo
+1. Using the URI of that repo, configure Azure Spring Cloud to pull config from it

     ```bash
     az spring-cloud config-server git set --name <service name> --uri <my config git repo>